ClouDesire/docusaurus/docs/billing.md

   in the coupon (e.g. 30 days).
 A coupon of this type remains valid for all the customers receiving this coupon code.
 This rule does not override the general rule "only one trial for each product for each customer".
-For each _extended trials_ coupon, the system administrator can allocate a budget (or _plafond_) which will be decreased by a certain amount every time it will be used by a customer.
+For each _extended trials_ coupon, the platform administrator can allocate a budget (or _plafond_) which will be decreased by a certain amount every time it will be used by a customer.

 ## Bundles

-Cloudesire allows System Administrators, and Resellers to create _bundles_ as a composition of 2 or more products.
+Cloudesire allows Platform Administrators, and Resellers to create _bundles_ as a composition of 2 or more products.

 A bundle has the same "marketing & legal" attributes of a _normal_ product